-The COVID-19 Financial Relief Fund for fall quarter 2021 is now open and closes at 5 p.m. on Dec.
-17
+The COVID-19 Financial Relief Fund for fall quarter 2021 is now closed.

 Important Note: Due to limited funds, submitting an application does not guarantee funding.
 In addition, due to the expected large number of submissions, it may take several weeks for approved funding to be sent to students.
 Students are encouraged to apply for funding as soon a possible.
 The application will be open throughout the quarter while funds are available.

 Are you a Highline College student with expenses related to the COVID-19 pandemic?
 You may qualify for the COVID-19 Financial Relief Fund.
 Highline College has multiple funding sources available.
 If you have experienced financial hardship due to COVID-19, we encourage you to apply.
-Funding sources include but are not limited to: Coronavirus Response and Relief Supplemental Appropriations Act (CRRSSA) and Highline College Foundation.
+Funding sources include but are not limited to: CARES Act, Coronavirus Response and Relief Supplemental Appropriations Act (CRRSSA), American Rescue Plan (ARP) and Highline College Foundation.

 Each eligible student may receive a maximum award of up to $1,500 for Fall quarter.
 These funds may be applied toward food, rent, tuition and fees, books or course materials, child care and health care, and other educational related needs.
 Please note: tuition cannot be paid directly from these funds.